addinedu-ros-3rd/iot-repo-5/README.md

 ---

-## If you want to PID Controll (Only PID Motor Controll) - ESP32 Nano
+## If you want to PID Control (Only PID Motor Control) - ESP32 Nano

 ### Pin Settings
 - ESP32 Nano